trip-a-trip/view-forms/README.md

 # Web Forms for Customers

-Web-serivce for add new drafts to Trip Trip
+Web-serivce for submit new drafts to Trip Trip by collaborators

 ## Development